mosse-security/mcsi-library/docs/articles/2022/06/a-general-overview-of-threat-modeling-workflow/a-general-overview-of-threat-modeling-workflow.md

 (a-general-overview-of-threat-modeling-workflow)=
 # A General Overview of Threat Modeling Workflow

-The threat modeling activity has a consistent plan that may be broken down into many basic elements.
-In this blog post, we are going to give a basic outline of a threat modeling process.
+Threat modeling is a process of identifying, assessing, and mitigating security risks in software and systems.
+It's an essential part of any security program, and can help you avoid costly breaches.
+But threat modeling can be a complex and daunting task.
+To help you get started, we've put together a perspective on threat modeling workflow.
+In this first post, we'll introduce the basics of threat modeling and explain why it's so important.

 ## A Broad Perspective on Threat Modeling